proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/namespace.md

 ## Cost

 The cost of creating a namespace is [configurable per network](https://github.com/proximax-storage/cpp-xpx-chain/blob/master/resources/config-network.properties).
-By default, registering a namespace costs `1 cat.currency per block` plus transactions fees.
-Registering a subnamespace has a fixed cost of `100 cat.currency` plus transaction fees.
+By default, registering a namespace costs `1 xpx per block` plus transactions fees.
+Registering a subnamespace has a fixed cost of `100 xpx` plus transaction fees.

 ## Example